Is Wikipedia a Reliable Source for Information?

 Just like with any media coverage, Wikipedia has its own bias.
 Depending on the editors’ interests, some Wikipedia pages are short and surface-level, while others are in-depth and well-sourced.

 Stephen Colbert coined the term “Wikiality” on The Colbert Report, which is the idea that if you claim something to be true and enough people agree with you, it becomes true.
-There is a herd mentality that takes over Wikipedia editing, and editors can transfer their personal biases onto the pages of Wikipedia.
+There is a herd mentality that takes over Wikipedia editing, and editors can transfer their personal biases onto Wikipedia pages.

 Wikipedia has been criticized for a range of biases, including: